- Download our Moving to Thailand Guide (PDF)

 Tourist visas for Thailand

-Citizens of certain countries are exempt from needing a tourist visa for Thailand for a maximum of either 15, 30 or 90 days.
+Citizens of certain countries are exempt from needing a tourist visa for Thailand for stays of up to either 15, 30 or 90 days.
 The length of the permitted visa-free period depends on each person's nationality and mode of entry into Thailand.

 Non-immigrant visas for Thailand

 There are multiple visas for people entering Thailand for purposes other than tourism.
 This includes everything from people wanting to take boxing lessons and studying to be a Buddhist monk, to those wanting to teach English or invest in the country.

 Royal Thai Embassy websites provide in-depth information on the requirements of each visa type.
 A few of the visas that are most popular with expats moving to Thailand include: